burlachenkok/exploring-python3/python3-note.md

 ### Reference between Modules in Packages

-There is a specific way to use relative addressing schemas between modules via intra-package reference schema.
+There is a specific way to use relative addressing schemas between modules via an intra-package reference schema.
 The intra-package reference imports use leading dots to indicate the current and parent packages involved in the relative import.

 Relative imports are based on the name of the current module.
 A single dot means that the module or package referenced is in the same directory as the current location:
 ```python